oguerrer/oguerrer.github.io/ppi/index.md

 ## Acknowledgments
 Throughout the development of PPI, various funders have seen the potential and usefulness of the framework and offered their financial support, for which we are grateful.
-In particular, we would like to thank The Alan Turing Institute, the United Nations Development Programme, and the Economic and Social Research Council.
+We would like to thank The Alan Turing Institute for supporting the early versions of PPI and providing the necessary computational resources, the United Nations Development Programme for financing the adaptation of PPI to the SDGs, and the Economic and Social Research Council for its current sponsorship in integrating open fiscal data into PPI.
-We are also grateful to the various academics and policymakers that have participated in the numerous workshops and seminars where this tool has been introduced; their feedback has been key to the improvement of PPI.
+We are also grateful to the various policymakers and researchers that participated in the numerous workshops and seminars where this tool has been presented; their feedback has been invaluable for the improvement of PPI.

 <br>